Alpha Theta: Notable members

+Scandals and misconduct

 Coal furnace accident

 Nine brothers of Alpha Theta chapter of Theta Chi died in a tragic accident on the morning of Sunday, February 25, 1934, when the metal chimney of the building's old coal furnace blew out in the night and the residence filled with poisonous carbon monoxide gas.

-The bodies were not discovered until the afternoon of the same day, when M.B.
-Little, a janitor, entered the chapter house and found the students dead in their beds.
-A pet collie dog was also found dead in one of the bedrooms.
-News of the tragic deaths was widely reported in papers and magazines.
+The bodies were not discovered until the afternoon of the same day, when M. B. Little, a janitor, entered the chapter house and found the students dead in their beds.
+A pet collie was also found dead in one of the bedrooms.
 This is still the most fatal accident ever to occur at Dartmouth College.

 At the time the chapter had 35–40 members (reports vary), and seventeen of them lived in the chapter house.
 Eight residents escaped death because they had left campus for the weekend.
 The deceased were: